ajgon/v3/source/_posts/2015-04-08-installing-custom-linux-on-raspberry-pi-2.markdown

 sudo dd if=rpi.img of=/dev/sdX # Where X is a disk letter
 {% endcodeblock %}

 Put your card into your Raspberry and boot it up!
 If everything goes well, you should be able to SSH to it.
+Don't forget to change your root password (or disable root login at all) and to secure your system.

-Have fun!
+Happy hacking!